Reporting

 2. All Board composition data is as of the dates of the annual meeting of shareholders in the respective reporting years, except for the “Average Board and committee meeting attendance rate” which is as of December 31 of each reporting year.

-4. As at December 31, 2023, there were four women sitting on the Corporation's Board of Directors, representing 29% of the Board members.
-On May 9, 2024, subsequent to year-end, five women were elected to the Board at the 2024 Annual Meeting of Shareholders, bringing the percentage of women on the Board to 36%.
+4. As at December 31, 2024, there were five women sitting on the Corporation’s Board of Directors, representing 36% of the Board members.
+At the Corporation's annual general meeting held on May 14, 2025, subsequent to year-end, the total number of Directors elected to the Board decreased from 14 to 13, bringing the percentage of women on the Board to 38%.

 5. As defined in the Employment Equity Act (Canada).